Education

 How should I tailor a teaching assistant CV for UK employers?

 Start by matching the job description language where it reflects your real experience.
-For teaching assistant roles, employers usually look for evidence around classroom support and pupil engagement and behaviour, safeguarding, and learning support confidence.
+For teaching assistant roles, employers usually look for evidence around direct classroom experience: key stage, subject areas supported, and the nature of the support provided day to day and sen and send specialism — any experience with autism, adhd, speech and language needs, physical disabilities, or ehcp support.

 Which keywords matter most for a teaching assistant CV?